elastic/integrations/packages/mimecast/docs/README.md

 # Mimecast Integration

-The Mimecast integration collects events from the Mimecast API.
+The Mimecast integration collects events from the [Mimecast API](https://integrations.mimecast.com/documentation/).

 ## Configuration

 Authorization parameters for the Mimecast API (`Application Key`, `Application ID`, `Access Key`, and `Secret Key`), should be provided by a Mimecast representative for this integration.
 Under `Advanced options` you can set the time interval between two API requests as well as the API URL.
 A Mimecast representative should also be able to give you with this information in case you need to change the defaults.

-Note that rate limit quotas may require you to set up different credentials for the different available log types.
+> Note: Rate limit quotas may require you to set up different credentials for the different available log types.

 ## Logs

 ### Audit Events

 This is the `mimecast.audit_events` dataset.
 These logs contain Mimecast audit events with the following details: audit type, event category and detailed information about the event.
-More information about these logs [here] (https://integrations.mimecast.com/documentation/endpoint-reference/logs-and-statistics/get-audit-events/).
+More information about [these logs](https://integrations.mimecast.com/documentation/endpoint-reference/logs-and-statistics/get-audit-events/).

 An example event for `audit_events` looks as following: